 Salt & pepper

-- Peel the potatoes, quarter into big but still bite sized chunks, chuck in a large saucepan, cover with cold water and bring to the boil until just tender (don’t let them fall apart!).
+- Peel the potatoes, cut them into big bite sized chunks, chuck them in a large saucepan, cover with cold water and a pinch of salt and bring to the boil until just tender.

-- Keep the onion on your chopping board and sprinkle over a teaspoon of salt – then crush the onion with the back of a fork.
-Put the onion in a large bowl, along with the dressing.
+- Quarter the onion and slice into thin slivers.
+While its still on your chopping board, sprinkle over a teaspoon or two of salt then crush with the back of a wooden spatular, fork or similar.
+Put the onion in your serving bowl, along with the dressing and a good grating of black pepper.

-- Quarter the tomatoes, remove the seeds, then chop into large pieces, add to the bowl.
+- Quarter the tomatoes, remove the seeds, then chop into large pieces and add to the bowl.

-- When the potatoes are cooked, drain well, then tip (while still warm) into the onion/dressing, and stir well but gently so that the potatoes don’t break down.
+- When the potatoes are cooked, drain well, then tip (while still hot) into the bowl, and stir well but gently so that the potatoes don’t break down but everything is combined and covered in the vinaigrette.

 - Feel happy and summery.